 However, pre-written friendly responses and automating your messaging with an AI Chatbot can lead to higher response rates and happier customers.

 Here’s how an AI chatbot automates your conversation workflow:

 Ultimately, customers want to feel heard.
 Long delays in responses and robotic answers can be detrimental to how customers perceive your brand.
 With the help of automation, you can focus on the customers who need help the most.

 Messaging apps are becoming so convenient for people to communicate with businesses.
 A Facebook Messenger survey revealed that 7 in 10 businesses think they’re communicating effectively with customers, however, only 2 in 10 customers agreed in the survey.

-Incorporating bots for minor customer inquiries across digital channels could potentially solve human-led customer service problems, such as low question response rate and ratio of questions answered – all while conversing with customers in a way that’s comfortable for them.
+Integrating AI chatbots for customer inquiries across digital channels could solve human-led customer service problems, such as low question response rate and ratio of questions answered – all while conversing with customers in a way that’s comfortable for them.

-The TakeawayRight now the Golden Age of bots is fast approaching.
-As users flock to messaging apps, marketers simply need to incorporate bots into their social media strategy.
+As users flock to messaging apps, marketers can integrate chatbots into their social media strategy.
 With the sheer number of active users, it’s clear that messenger apps are on the way to becoming an umbrella for a multitude of other functions to give users access to convenience beyond simply chatting.